 Protip: The discounts are real.
 But caveat emptor applies.
 Most of the wines they offer are insanely good, but there is always some dirt in a goldmine.
 So do a quick bit of online research before making any sizable purchase.

 Why this wine shop is awesome: Who doesn’t love the idea of getting booze delivered to your doorstep?
 Apparently, the geeks in Boston loved their booze so much that by 2016 they had two competing local services –Drizly and Buttery– when the rest of the country had none.
 Even L.A. had to wait another year before they could get their Grey Goose delivered.
 Those two Beantown booze barons eventually merged into Drizly.
 While there are many other vendors in this space now, only Drizly can claim national reach.

 Protip: This company offers amazing convenience, but there is a cost.
 What’s on offer here are national brands: you won’t find exotically beautiful wines or discount pricing.
-If you need your booze and you need it now–I’m not one to judge– then this is your spot.
+However, if you need your booze, and you need it now–I’m not one to judge– then this is your spot.